 “PAPERWORK REDUCTION ACT STATEMENT”

 This letter contains voluntary (mandatory) information collections that are subject to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).
 The Office of Management and Budget (OMB) approved these information collections (approval number 3150-XXXX).
-The burden to the public for these information collections is estimated to average X hour(s) per response.
+The burden to the public for these information collections is estimated to average [ X ] hour(s) per response.
 Send comments regarding this information collection to the FOIA, Library and Information Collection Branch, Office of the Chief Information Officer, Mail Stop: T6-A10M, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, or by email to Infocollects.Resource@nrc.gov, and to the Desk Officer, Office of Information and Regulatory Affairs, NEOB-10202, (3150-XXXX) OMB, Washington, DC 20503.

 Public Protection Notification